Marie George

 Marie George (born Clara Marie Georg; 25 June 1876 – 15 July 1955) was an American actress, singer and stage beauty who had a successful career first in New York City and later in London, England during the Edwardian era.

 Early life

 Marie George was born in New York in 25 June 1876 as Clara Marie Georg to German-American parents.
-On going on the stage she adopted the Anglisized version of her surname.
+On going on the stage she adopted the anglicized version of her surname.